 - Local Transportation Fund (LTF) is derived from a statewide one-quarter cent sales tax.
 The State Board of Equalization returns the sales tax revenues to each county's LTF based on sales tax collected in each county.
-Eligible projects include the development and support of public transportation needs, transit and paratransit operating assistance, capital projects, and regional transit coordination.
-Some counties have the option of using LTF for local streets and road projects if they can show there are no unmet transit needs. - State Transit Assistance (STA) fund is derived from the statewide fuel excise tax and allocated by formula to planning agencies and other selected entities.
+Eligible projects include the development and support of public transportation needs, transit and paratransit operating assistance, capital projects, and regional transit coordination. - State Transit Assistance (STA) fund is derived from the statewide fuel excise tax and allocated by formula to planning agencies and other selected entities.
 Created under Chapter 161 of the Statute of 1979 (SB 620) and revised subsequently, it requires that 50 percent of STA funds be allocated according to population and 50 percent according to transit operator revenues from the prior fiscal year.
-Estimated STA funds for FY 2016-
+Estimated STA funds budgeted for FY 2017-2018 are \$294 million.
+According to the California State Controller 2017-18 STA Allocation Revised Estimate, the allocation for Western Contra Costa Transit

-2017 are \$266 million.
-The allocation for Western Contra Costa Transit Authority (WestCat) is estimated to be \$6.3 million while AC Transit, BART, and the City/County of San Francisco are scheduled to receive \$1.4 billion in total.
+Authority (WestCat) is estimated to be \$252,664 while AC Transit, BART, and the City of San Francisco are scheduled to receive \$57 million in total.